NicasioTn/NicasioTn/README.md

 <!--  -------------------------------------------------------------------------- Detail of Study and Interested ---------------------------------------------------------------------------->
 ### 🧑‍💻 About me :
-I am a .... from Com-Sci Mahasarakham University
+I am a Studying at Com-Sci Mahasarakham University
 * ⚡In my free time, I'm learning about Network Security on an online course and reading tech articles.
 * 😄 Pronouns: Peter !🕸️🕷️
-* Interested : CyberSecurity 🔴Red & 🔵Blue, 🎮 Game & Video Creator
+* Interested : CyberSecurity both 🔴Red & 🔵Blue
+* Free Time: Complete the TryHackMe Rooms Next to Always Update My Knowledge 🤓
+* Relax Time: 🎮Gamming & Video Creator

 ### 🏫 Studying ⛱️
 - 🌱 I’m studying at - Mahasarakham University